equivalent/scrapbook2/archive/blogs/2017-09-cloud-coding.md

-# Deep dive to Cloud coding
+# Deep dive into Cloud coding

 These days you don't need an excellent laptop to write a software.
 All you need is to connect to a remote development server and write code there.